o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 U-plane
 ~~~~~~~

-Single Section is the default mode of O-RAN packet creation.
+Single Section is the default mode of xRAN packet creation.
 It assumes
 that there is only one section per packet, and all IQ samples are
 attached to it.
 Compression is not supported.

-A message is built in mbuf space given as a parameter.
+A message is built in the mbuf space given as a parameter.
 The library
 builds eCPRI header filling structure fields by taking the IQ sample
 size and populating a particular packet length and sequence number.

+With block floating point compression, supported IQ bit widths are
-With compression, supported IQ bit widths are 8,9,10,12,14.
+8,9,10,12,14.
+With modulation compression, supported IQ bit widths are
+defined according to modulation order as in section A.5 of O-RAN spec..

 Implementation of a U-plane set of functions is defined in xran_up_api.c
 and is used to prepare U-plane packet content according to the given